algorandfoundation/algokit-utils-ts/README.md

 - getStaticProps
 - getStaticPaths

 The Module not found: can't resolve 'xyz' error happens when you try to use server only code outside of these methods.
-Despite `algokit-utils` lazy loading the node specific code dynamically, next js does not seem to correctly identify whether dynamic import is specific to server or client side.
+Despite `algokit-utils` lazy loading the node specific code dynamically, Next.js does not seem to correctly identify whether a dynamic import is specific to server or client side.
 Hence the above fix disables the fallback for `fs` module so it ignores polyfilling it on client side.

 Future iterations of `algokit-utils` will remove the node specific code by integrating with `rollup` to create more optimized browser compatible bundles.